VideoNeuMat: Neural Material Extraction from Generative Video Models: Related Work

 \section{Related Work}

 \paragraph{Material representations.} Realistic material appearance has been modeled through increasingly expressive representations, from analytic BRDF models~\cite{Reflectancemodelcook} to measured BTFs~\cite{10.1145/300776.300778} and spatially-varying BRDFs~\cite{10.1145/636886.636891}.
-Neural representations have emerged as a compact alternative.
+Neural representations have emerged as a compact alternative. \citet{https://doi.org/10.1111/cgf.13633} were the first to demonstrate that neural networks can faithfully fit and compress measured BTFs.
 NeuMIP~\cite{neumip} and follow-up work~\cite{zeltner24,Hierarchical} encodes view- and light-dependent appearance in learned latent textures decoded by small MLPs, achieving real-time performance independent of underlying material model complexity.
 We adopt the NeuMIP representation as our reconstruction target, as it balances expressiveness with efficient rendering, though any differentiable material representation would work with our LRM approach.

 \paragraph{Material capture.} High-fidelity material capture traditionally requires specialized hardware such as gonioreflectometers~\cite{10.1145/3596711.3596750} or light stages~\cite{10.1145/3596711.3596762}.
-Single-image-based inverse rendering methods~\cite{DADDB18,Shi2020} offer a more accessible alternative but struggle with the inherent ambiguity of single-image observations.
-We take a different approach: instead of capturing real materials, we teach a video model to simulate the acquisition process, producing measurement-like sequences that can be converted to reusable assets.
+The concept of virtual gonioreflectometry dates back to at least \citet{10.1145/37401.37434} and \citet{10.1145/142920.134075}, who simulated light interactions with a synthetic microstructure.
+Single-image-based inverse rendering methods offer a more accessible alternative, learning neural priors to predict explicit SVBRDF maps~\cite{DADDB18,Shi2020,10.1145/3757377.3763848,10.1145/3610548.3618194}.
+A recent line of work relights the input image into new configurations to aid SVBRDF reconstruction~\cite{10.1145/3588432.3591515}, more recently leveraging diffusion priors~\cite{10.1145/3757377.3763809}.
+We take a different approach: instead of capturing real materials, we teach a video model to simulate the acquisition process, generating measurement-like sequences that can be converted to reusable neural assets, with no assumptions on analytic SVBRDF models.